dmalenic/mc14500b/README.md

    ![Simulation Running](mc14500-sim/images/cgof_4_running_simulation.png)

+   Note: the screen capture, by luck, shows the situation where the previous state is still shown on the output, but RAM already contains the new state.

 #### How the Program Works

-Three bits of the internal state are required to calculate the next state.
-As we have only 8 bits available, and the internal state requires 7 bits, the last two bits of the internal state that would typically be held in RAM5 and RAM6 are made implicit using the following strategy:
+Beyond the 7 RAM bits required to hold the automaton's current state, three extra bits are needed to calculate the next state.
+As we have only 8 bits available, the trick was to make the last two bits of the internal state, which would typically be held in RAM bits 5 and 6, implicit during the next-state calculation using the following strategy:

 - The program is divided into four similar sections:

-- Depending on the state of RAM5 or RAM6, the section has inputs or outputs either enabled or disabled.
-  If it has inputs and outputs enabled, its code can implicitly consider the state of RAM5 and RAM6 and is free to use those registers as temporary storage for calculating the new state.
-At the end of the calculation, RAM5 and RAM6 are set to the latest state, and the section is marked as done by setting the RAM7 to 1, indicating that the calculation has been performed, and the following sections will have inputs and output disabled.
+- A section enables or disables inputs and outputs depending on the state of RAM bits 5 and 6.
+If it keeps inputs and outputs enabled, its code implicitly considers the state of RAM bits 5 and 6 and uses them for temporary storage while calculating the new state.
+RAM 5 and 6 are in the actual new state at the end of the calculation.
+  The calculation is marked as performed by setting the RAM bits 7 to 1, indicating the following sections to keep their inputs and output disabled.

 - Section 1 calculates the next state if RAM bits 5 and 6 are 0.